 Continue reading Cat In The Hole; A Cat Door For Everyone!

-One night at dinner one of my favorite cousins, knowing that I am a cat person (but really, who doesn’t know), suggested I add The Dalai Lama’s Cat to my reading list.
+One night at dinner one of my favorite cousins, knowing that I am a cat person (but really, who doesn’t know), suggested I add The Dalai Lama’s Cat by David Michie to my reading list.
 Fortunately, I was just about to leave for vacation and was looking for a page turner for the plane so I immediately downloaded the book.

 One ordinary day, during an ordinary shopping trip to the local wholesale club, I found something interesting; refrigerated cat food!
 It caught my attention because, well, anything cat related catches my attention, but will I deem it good enough for my girls?
 They’re on a grain free diet, for no reason other than it seems to be the healthiest choice, so my first reaction is always to read the ingredient list.
 Holy tamole!
 Not only is it grain free but everything on the list is ‘real’ food and the ingredient list is broken down by ingredients and vitamins &minerals and claims to be lightly cooked and not processed to preserve the integrity of the nutrients.
 Let’s give this a try!

-Continue reading The Hepper Pod Pet Bed
+Continue reading When The Couch Isn’t Good Enough; The Hepper Pod

 As a society, we are moving in a greener direction.
 As pet owners, we are pampering our pets, feeding them high quality food but are we thinking about their carbon paw print?
 Pets Gone Green, by Eve Adamson, gives a great overview of what you can do to be a greener pet parent.
 She addresses everything from reasons to buy organic toys, to pet ‘themed’ composting.
 The author is admittedly a dog person but includes the feline perspective when she can and most of her points are applicable to any pet.

-Continue reading Pets Gone Green Book Review
+Continue reading Pets Gone Green; A Cat Book Review